 Who should apply

-We do not accept proposals for instructional non-story genres eg handbooks, guidebooks, cookbooks, self-help books, textbooks or proposals for the development of Children's books or play or film scripts.
+For this program we do not accept proposals for instructional non-story genres eg handbooks, guidebooks, cookbooks, self-help books, textbooks or poetry collections, junior fiction or for play or film scripts.

 Publisher Introduction Fellowships are only available to writers aged 18 years and over and who are Australian citizens or permanent residents.